cloudsystemsarchitect/sum-of-json-values/README.md

 # seqlen
 This script finds the total of `seqlen` values in all files matching `*.data.json` pattern found in a given folder.

 * It handles the invalid `seqlen` by recording it in a log file.
-This feature is helpful for large data sets that might take considerable time to run.
 * It supports the search in the subdirectory using the `glob` module to find all the filenames matching a `*.data.json` in the directory and sub-directory.
 * It uses the `cysimdjson` module to speed up reading the `seqlen` value from the JSON file